Energiehotel part 2; sustainability as starting point

 EIA/Vamil

-In order to benefit from the MIA/Vamil (Arbitrary depreciation of environmental investments scheme), the project’s EPB score must be 0.5 or lower, a web-based materials passport must be available and at least five building materials need to be listed in the National Environmental Database as category 1 cards.
+In order to benefit from the MIA/Vamil (Arbitrary depreciation of environmental investments scheme), the project’s EPB score must be 0.5 or lower, a web-based materials passport must be available and at least five building materials need to be listed in the National Environmental Database as category 1 declarations.
 The final condition is mainly intended to promote the project’s circularity.
-From the five product cards it must be clear that the materials contain at least 50% secondary raw materials by weight, or that they are reusable building materials with at least 20% product reuse in the end-of-life scenario, or a combination of these.
+From the five environmental declarations it must be clear that the materials contain at least 50% secondary raw materials by weight, or that they are reusable building materials with at least 20% product reuse in the end-of-life scenario, or a combination of these.

-Gerben Kuipers: ‘It’s not yet clear which product cards we’ll use.
+Gerben Kuipers: ‘It’s not yet clear which environmental declaratios we’ll use.
 We’re considering developing new LCAs.
 That is a difficult process, which is why we’re doing that together with the Groene Jongens from Utrecht and the Hedgehog Company from Amsterdam.
 In any event, our focus will be on wood.
 De Houtkern is a modular system.
 It means that it can be disassembled and reassembled and that’s an important condition for circularity.
 The steel and wood can in any event be recycled.
 But there are also many opportunities for high-quality reuse due to the extent and potential for disassembly.’

 Reflecting on the Energiehotel development process, Gerben Kuipers no longer wants to return to the old building methods.
 According to him, a modular timber construction system offers only advantages.
 ‘I can deliver much better building quality with prefabricated modules, as that quality is much more manageable in the factory than on a building site.
 If the modular products can be delivered to the construction site ready-made, I can make do with a much smaller construction site and the entire construction process is faster.
 Building with timber is light, so I don’t need such heavy duty equipment.
 Basically, we need to do construction differently.
 We need to transform the construction process.
 Industrial construction is the future and the construction site will be an assembly site.
 And that means that you need to consider your design well in advance, because it’s too late once you’re at the construction site.’